leviroth/beautiful-jekyll/_posts/2017-05-16-testing-reddit-bots-with-betamax.md

 A first line of defense is to use a separate account for testing.
 But we'd still not like to have these accounts be susceptible to hijacking.

-To protect sensitive information, we can add a *placeholder* that will replace a given string when it's found in a request.
+To protect sensitive information, Betamax can add a *placeholder* that will replace a given string when it's found in a request.
 For example, we can add a placeholder that replaces a client ID like `6LD1tijnzfq3_A` with a mask like `<CLIENT_ID>`.
+In the next three subsections, we'll take a look at three different techniques for assigning placeholders.

 ## Simple string replacement ##